munzoorf95/Flight-Instrument/README.md

-# SVG Based Aircraft Gauges
+# SVG Based Aircraft Instruments

 [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is a file format for rendering images using vectors rather than a bitmap.
 This repo is less about